jplorg/jpl/docs/getting-started.md

 ## Iterating values

 You can return all entries from an array or string by using the value iterator `value[]`.
-This can also be used on object to return all of its values.
+This can also be used on an object to return all of its values.

 ```jpl
 ["a", "b", "c"] | .[]